mcleo-d/lf-podcast/README.md

 ## What the project does

-The Linux Podcast Project is a public podcast, highlight projects and people using open source.
+The Linux Foundation Podcast Project is a public podcast, highlight projects and people using open source.
 In addition, the podcast will regularly feature updates on project from project leads and contributors

 ## Why the project is useful